PinkPrison/PinkCore/README.md

 # PinkCore

-A Core functionality plugin for projects made by pinkprison.org
+A Core functionality plugin for projects made by the pinkprison development team

 # API